sebastiandres/streamlit_book/docs/source/intro.rst

 Introduction
 ============

-streamlit_book is a (hopefully simpler) way to create streamlit apps using python/markdown and folder convention.
+streamlit_book provide tools to create interactive multipaged apps on streamlit apps using python/markdown and simple folder convention.

 Capabilities
 --------------------

-* Reads and renders markdown and python files on the provided folders.
+* Reads and renders markdown and python files of the provided folders.
 * Navigation:
     * Chapter: previous, next and reload (customizable) buttons
     * Book: lateral menu to access different chapters